 Attendees can view the Sign Language Interpretations in the offered languages.

-- Click the Interpretation icon form the tool bar.
+- Click the Interpretation icon from the tool bar.

 - Select the language.